-So, if you sell an item for $20, then charge $12 for shipping, the Final Offer Value is $22.
-The selling fee is 2.5 percent of the Final Offer Value, so in this example, your fee would only be $0.77.
-If you sell items for over $500, the same rules apply, but there is an additional 1.5 percent flat fee on any dollar amount over $500.
+So, if you sell an item for $20 then charge $12 for shipping, the Final Offer Value is $22.
+The selling fee is 2.5% of the Final Offer Value, so in this example, your fee would only be 77¢.
+If you sell items for more than $500, the same rules apply, but there is an additional 1.5% flat fee on any dollar amount over $500.

 This online selling site works well for those that are not able to pay listing fees.
 Setting up a shop is easy, and you only pay fees if you make a sale.

 Amazon is known to verify sellers and keep counterfeit products out of its marketplace.
 And it’s earned people’s trust by delivering the items they want, on time.
 That’s why so many people consider it their go-to marketplace for online shopping.
-Such a large number of perks means that your products are more likely to be sold, but it also means that it comes with more fees.
+Such a large number of perks means your products are more likely to be sold, but it also means the site comes with more fees.

 A professional selling account on Amazon requires an application process as well as a $39.99 monthly fee.
 There are also fees for each item sold.
 If you don’t plan on selling more than 40 items a month, you can get an individual seller account that requires no monthly fee.
-The individual seller account charges a $0.99 per item fee plus percentage fees on top of that, depending on the category in which your item is selling.
+The individual seller account charges a 99¢ per item fee plus percentage fees on top of that, depending on the category in which your item is selling.

 Amazon is great for those looking to move large quantities of products or need exposure to a larger audience.

-There’s also a “final value fee” that is a certain percentage (they say it’s 10-12% for most categories) of the price that your item sells for plus a percentage of the shipping fee.
+There’s also a “final value fee” that is a certain percentage (eBay says it’s 10% to 12% for most categories) of the price that your item sells for, plus a percentage of the shipping costs.
 These fees vary and are calculated based on what your product is, how many, and what types of categories it is listed in, as well as shipping.

 The site requires sellers to create a Facebook verified profile to ensure that merchants use a real profile image and name, along with a personal bio.
 This helps buyers feel comfortable doing transactions as they have a better idea of who they are dealing with.

 VarageSale members can sell products online for free.
 As a seller, you can create a listing with a headline, description, and product photo.
-If someone is interested in making a purchase, they can reserve your item and plan an offline meetup for exchange or use Stripe to make an online payment.
+If someone is interested in making a purchase, they can reserve your item and plan an offline meetup for exchange, or use Stripe to make an online payment.